15 August 2025

 REP SHIRTS

 A reminder to all who have children in year 5 and 6 who do Friday sport, that they can wear our Rep Polo Shirts.
-They look like our gold polos but have a royal blue collar and royal blue sections under each arm, down the side of the shirt.
+They look like our gold polos but have a royal blue collar and a royal blue panel, down each side of the shirt.

 2nd HAND STOCK